libhal-google/libhal.github.io/mkdocs/contributor_guide/philosophy.md

 to understand with added complexity only when it is necessary and no other options exist.

-## D.5 Safe
+## D.5 Safe & Reliable

-`libhal` and its style guide aim to use patterns and techniques that help reduce safety issues.
-Safety does NOT extend to runtime checks that determine if there exists architectural defects.
+`libhal` and its style guide aim to use patterns, techniques, and documentation to help reduce safety issues and improve reliability.

 ## D.6 Tested & Testable